All Episodes

 They aren't principled.

-You vote them into office, and you're going to get cap and tax.
+You vote them into office and you're going to get cap and tax.

 You're going to get some version of Obamacare.

-You're going to you're going to get tax increases.
+You're going to get tax increases.

-You're going to get TARP bailouts, you're going to get amnesty.
+You're going to get amnesty.

-At this point in time, when conservatives have been sounding the alarm about the dangers of rhinos is a gift for Didi Skazafava to endorse the Democrat in New York 23.
+To betray her party, Didi Scazafava, at this point in time, when conservatives have been sounding the alarm about the dangers of rhinos, is a gift for Didi Scazafava to endorse the Democrat in New York 23.

 Didi Scazafava is showing everybody who Republicans in name only are.

-DeDie Skazafava is illustrating precisely what moderate Republicans will do and who moderate Republicans are.
+Didi Scazafava is illustrating precisely what moderate Republicans will do and who moderate Republicans are.

 She has just put an exclamation point on the problem with rhinos.